-Words to Action: Empowering Jewish Students to Address Bias on Campus is an interactive education program for college and pre-college students designed to empower and equip them with constructive and effective responses to combat anti-Semitism and anti-Israel bias on campus, including:
+Words to Action: Empowering Students to Address Anti-Semitism on Campus is an interactive education program for college and pre-college students designed to empower and equip them with constructive and effective responses to combat anti-Semitism and anti-Israel bias on campus, including:

 The program is based on ADL’s Confronting Anti-Semitism program, which was created in the 1980s in response to a comprehensive survey of Jewish youth in New England, conducted by the ADL.
 The findings indicated that middle and high school youth were regularly experiencing anti-Semitic comments, taunts, harassment and graffiti in the halls and classrooms of their schools and in their neighborhoods and communities.
 Rather than standing up to this prejudice, many youth remained silent, both in the face of oppression and later, when they returned to their homes and families.